rahalrazika/React-capstone/README.md

 # Z-store

-This project consisted of building Store app  using React JavaScript library.
+This project consisted of building a Store app  using React JavaScript library.

 ## Screenshots
 ![Game Scene](src/assets/screenshot.png)